The Masthead® Guide to Breast Surgery

 - Copies of all your diagnostic test results, which you should take with you for all appointments.
 This includes hard copy, CDs and printouts of pre-op tests (EKG, blood tests, chest x-ray, mammograms, ultrasounds, biopsy results) from outside hospitals.

-- If available, arrange for Visiting Nurse Association (VNA) follow up.
+- If available, arrange for Visiting Nurse Association (VNA) follow-up.
 You might have a nurse check on you at home, rather than make a trip to an office for your first post-op visit.
 Make sure you have this set up in advance.

-- Fill post-op prescriptions ahead of time, so that you have them when you leave the hospital.
+- Fill regular and post-op prescriptions ahead of time, so that you have them when you leave the hospital.
 There are new protocols to enhance your recovery, so there may be new medications or supplements that you have previously never seen.
 Many physicians will introduce you to ERAS (Enhanced Recovery After Surgery).
 This is a strict regimen to reduce complications, improve nutrition and healing, reduce nausea and pain and, most importantly, reduce your need for narcotics.
 You may be asked to take some of the following: acetaminophen, gabapentin, and a clear nutritional supplement drink at home the day of surgery.

 - Make sure you have a working digital thermometer at home.
 You will need to check your temperature and also report symptoms to a nurse who will call you pre-operatively to review instructions.